Consulting to graduate researchers and staff

 • critical review of quantitative research and reasoning

-• statistical software
+• statistical software, including coding

 • expert witness needs